2do2go/upload-hash-name-middleware/README.md

+# upload to hash rename expressjs middleware

-# expressjs middleware which renames file uploads to names based on hash of file content
+This middleware renames file uploads to names based on hash of file content

 ## Usage